Tipalti

 The ratio, which is calculated on a quarterly or annual basis, can help you determine how successful your company manages its accounts payable (AP) and whether you need to make any adjustments to your cash flow management strategy.

-Understanding Days Payable Outstanding
+Days Payable Outstanding Overview

 In most cases, a company uses credit to purchase products, utilities, and other essential services.
 Accounts payable is the fundamental accounting entry that shows a company’s commitment to pay its creditors or suppliers for short-term obligations.